Tim Southee: 2014–15 and Cricket World Cup

-2016–present
+2016 onwards

 Coming at no.10 against India at Dharamshala, Southee scored his first half century in ODIs.
 This was the fifth highest by any player in ODIs at no. 10 position.
 After getting dropped in the 1st test versus South Africa for Jeetan Patel he came on as a substitute fielder and caught Hashim Amla.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

 On 3 June 2018, he was selected to play for the Vancouver Knights in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In August 2019, in the series against Sri Lanka, Southee became the fourth bowler for New Zealand to take 250 wickets in Test cricket.
 In August 2019, Southee equaled the tally of sixes by the legend Sachin Tendulkar in test cricket with 69 sixes.

 On 29 December 2020, in the First Test of the series against Pakistan, Southee became the Third bowler for New Zealand to take 300 wickets in Test cricket.

 Southee played his first match in the 2019 Cricket world cup against England on 3 July 2019 at the Riverside Ground.
 It was his only match played in the entire CWC 2019.
 In that match, he had bowled 9 overs (54 Balls) giving out 70 runs and taking 1 wicket at an economy of 7.78 in bowling.
 With the bat, he scored 7*(16) with no boundaries at the strike-rate of 43.75.
 In August 2021, Southee was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

 In November 2022, during India tour of New Zealand, Southee claimed his second hat-trick in T20Is and joined Sri Lankan bowling legend Lasith Malinga in an elite list of T20I bowlers who have taken more than one hat-trick in the shortest format of the game.

 In February 2023, Tim Southee made history by becoming the first player from New Zealand to reach 700 international wickets.
 He achieved this unprecedented milestone during the 2nd Test of England's tour of New Zealand, 2023, when he dismissed Ben Duckett.

+In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In November 2024, Southee announced his retirement from Test cricket at the end of the upcoming series against England.
+Southee played all 3 matches in the series, picking up 6 wickets to take him to 391 in Tests.
+His final tally is the second-highest for New Zealand in the format, behind Sir Richard Hadlee (431 wickets) and the eleventh-highest by any pace bowler.

+In the 2025 King's Birthday Honours, Southee was appointed an Officer of the New Zealand Order of Merit, for services to cricket.